instancio/instancio/website/docs/user-guide.md

 ### Selector Scopes

-Regular selectors provide the `within(Scope... scopes)` method for fine-tuning the targets selectors should be applied to.
+Selectors provide the `within(Scope... scopes)` method for fine-tuning the targets selectors should be applied to.
 Instancio supports two types of scope:

 - Class-level scope: narrows down a selector to the specified class.